lepton9/ztask/README.md

 that do not have dependencies on other jobs can be executed in parallel.
 Within a job, steps are executed in sequence.
 Each step is a CLI command that is executed.

+Task selection for task-specific commands can be performed using either the `--path` or `--id` options, which are mutually exclusive.
+Additionally, the path can be provided as a positional argument.

 ### Running tasks